equinix/metal-cli/docs/packet_organization_get_payment-methods.md

 ### Options

 ```
-  -h, --help        help for payment-methods
+  -h, --help        Help for payment-methods
   -i, --id string   UUID of the organization
 ```